 Accused persons are only afforded protections from this Clause when actually placed in jeopardy.
 The beginning of the placement in jeopardy is generally referred to as jeopardy attaching.
 Jeopardy attachment differs depending upon whether the criminal proceeding is a jury trial or bench trial.
 In a jury trial attachment occurs when the entire jury is sworn in, and in a nonjury trial jeopardy attaches when the judge begins to hear evidence.
+Jeopardy attaches when the judge begins to hear evidence.

 The ending of jeopardy is generally referred to as termination.
 After attachment, jeopardy is not barred until termination.
 A simple example of termination is an acquittal, which may be found for a variety of reasons, including the court finding the evidence to be legally insufficient to support a conviction.
 The termination requirement is also consistent with the purpose of the Double Jeopardy Clause: to balance accuracy and finality.
 The termination requirement allows for exceptions in certain scenarios that are important to our legal system, such as the appeals process and retrials in legitimate circumstances.
+The support of the purpose of the process and retrials in legitimate circumstances.